nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 - authentication certificate deletion request (see Section 8.4);
 - Security Server client deletion request (see Section 7.6).

-## 6.3 Address change request
+## 6.3 Address Change Request

-Address change request is submitted from security to change its address.
-The request does not require any additional approvals on Central Server.
+Address change request is submitted through a Security Server to change its address.
+The request does not require any additional approvals on the Central Server.

 ## 6.4 Viewing the Management Request Details